-Our high quality steers are primarily grass fed out on pastures with grain supplemented.
-We do this to get all the health benefits of natural grass fed animals.
+Our high quality steers are primarily grass fed with grain supplemented.
+We do this to get the health benefits of natural grass fed animals.
 The limited amount of grain helps the flavor of the meat all the while still keeping the health benefits of grass fed beef.
-Think of it as you are heaving bread with your salad vs having bread all the time with no salad.
+Think of it as you are having bread with your salad vs having bread all the time with no salad.
 When you buy beef from a grocery, do you know who raised it, how it was treated and fed, if it was processed humanely, or were there any fillers added?
-We just like to know where our food comes from and how it is taken care fo.
-We believe you should too.
+We like to know where our food comes from and how it is taken care of and we believe you should too.

 Buying Our Beef